bebop/poly/CONTRIBUTING.md

 will perform the following actions locally:

 1. Lint and test the codebase
-2. Update the changelog
+2. Update the changelog and commit it
-3. Create a commit with the updated changelog
-4. `git tag` the commit as `v<version>` with a message containing a changelog
+3. `git tag` the commit as `v<version>`

-Afterward, simply `git push` to upload the new commit and tag to the repository, and GitHub Actions will automatically make a release!
+Afterward, simply run `git push` and `git push <remote> v<version>` to upload the new commit and tag to the repository, and GitHub Actions will automatically make a release!

 ## Nightly Releases
 `poly` features automatic nightly releases via GitHub Actions, located